endymion/Anth.us/README.md

 # Anthus AI Solutions

-This the Gatsby site project for https://anth.us
+This is the Gatsby site project for https://anth.us

+## Documentation

+We maintain comprehensive documentation for content creation and management in the `docs` directory:

+- `docs/content-guide.xml`: Guide for creating articles, posts, and pages
+- More documentation will be added as needed

+The documentation uses a combination of XML for structure and Markdown for content formatting, making it both machine-readable and human-friendly.

 ## Diagrams